CalebCeravolo/De1_SoC-Synth/README.md

 Peripherals used include the DE-1 LED Diplay Expansion Board designed by Cai Biesinger

 INSTRUCTIONS -
+First off, check your board revision.
+Instructions for that are here: https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=886 if your board is revision B-E, make sure the module instantiation for the adc uses parameter 1 for old adc use. if your board revision is F onwards, make sure the module instantiation for the adc uses parameter 0 for new adc use.

 To activate the recording and playback function, flip up switch 4.
 Otherwise the recording/playback pointer wont move and the notes at the instant it is currently at get recorded to and read from

 Switch 0 always plays a note.